Edgar0618/Financial-Insight-Extractor/README.md

 ## Configuration Steps

 2. **Setup Python Environment:**
-   In the project root directory, install the necessary Python packages:
+   In the project root directory create a venv and install the necessary Python packages:

    - Install Flask:
      ```bash